 Validity is the degree with which the concept to be measured coincides with the phenomenon under study.
 In other words, a scale is valid when it measures the declared construct so that differences in the measures are due only to real differences among the objects under investigation and not to any other factor.
 To verify validity, external information and criteria are needed.
 Items should exhibit content validity - that is, they must be consistent with the theoretical domain of the construct.
 Usually this property is achieved by items screened by judges with expertise in the reference literature and/or pilot tests on samples from the relevant population.
 In this context, items are also judged on their readability, clearness and redundancy.
-Short and simple items are, in general, easier to understand by respondents and, as a consequence, should guarantee more reliable answers (Clark & Watson 1995).
+Short and simple items are, in general, easier to understand by respondents and, as a consequence, should guarantee more reliable answers (Clark and Watson 1995).
 In summary, items should be clear and representative of the construct under measurement.
 Criterion validity is the degree of correspondence between the measure and a criterion variable, usually assessed by their correlation.
 To evaluate criterion validity, we need a variable that gives us a standard with which to compare our measure.
 This standard is usually obtained with an item in the questionnaire that measures overall satisfaction.
 Univariate analysis of variance (ANOVA; for the method, see Malhotra 1999), with the total score as dependent variable and the criterion variable as factor, can also be used to confirm criterion validity.
 If the average total score is significantly different among the levels of the criterion variable, the scale can be considered valid.
-Construct validity assesses whether a measure relates to other observed variables in a way that is consistent with theoretically derived predictions (De Vellis 1991).
+Construct validity assesses whether a scale measures what it actually claims to measure (De Vellis 1991).